 - our group companies, Imparta USA and Imparta Asia Pacific;

-- third parties who we engage to provide services to us, as follows:
+- third parties whom we engage to provide services to us, as follows:

-- we engage a third party called Salesforce to securely store your personal data on our behalf.
-Salesforce is an American cloud computing company which has its headquarters in San Francisco but which has global offices, details of which can be found here: https://www.salesforce.com/uk/company/locations/; and
+- we engage with third parties called Salesforce and Hubspot to store your personal data on our behalf securely.
+Both third parties are American cloud computing companies which have headquarters in the US but have global offices, details of which can be found in the Where We Store Your Personal Data section of this policy.; and

 - we sometimes engage database administrators to perform administrative and development functions on our behalf.

-We require all the third parties we engage with to respect the security of your personal data and to treat it in accordance with the law.
+We require all the third parties we engage with to respect the security of your personal data and treat it according to the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.